 The man aperas in Piedmont quite late, It is less than 200,000 years ago, during the last but one glacial era, nearly at the end of the priod called "Inferior Paleolithic", which in Africa was initiated about 2 million years before.
 Traces of "Homo", can be "Homo erectus" but not yet "Homo sapiens", have been found near Trino of Vercelli (Montarolo) where there are stones suitable to be worked.
 Persons who in that period are moving arond the Piedmont are certaily very few, due to the prohibitive life conditions of the time. the weather is very cold.
 They are hunters and collectors of natural fruits.
 In Piedmont, in that period, live elephants, mammouths, hippopotamus, rhinoceros, bears, some cavern lions, but also deers, bisons, wild horses.
 In the plane lives also the marmot.

-The first traces of "Homo sapiens sapiens" appear about 40,000 years agò, when the climate begins to be more temperated, even if still inside the glacial era.
-This is the last phase of the paleolithic or "Superior Paleolithic" when men are still nomad but use more evolved techniques.
+The first traces of "Homo sapiens sapiens" appear about 40,000 - 30'000 years ago, when the climate begins to be more temperated, even if still inside the glacial era.
+This is the last phase of the paleolithic or "Superior Paleolithic" when men are still nomad but use more evolved techniques in working of stones.
 In Piedmont the poor number of finds continues, due to the poor number of in habitants.

-The situation starts to go better around 20,000 years ago, when hunters and collectors begin to frequent the lowlands of the Piedmont (alpine valleys aer still filled by ice).
+The situation starts to go better around 20,000 years ago, when hunters and collectors begin to frequent the lowlands of the Piedmont (alpine valleys are still filled by ice).
 The vegetation is limited, and lowlands are run by many rivers, and there are lakes and marshes, due to the progressive thaw of glaciers.
 Sill the environment is hardly liveable Also the fauna is changing, there are stil some mammouth, but there are also deers and wild oxes.

 About 10,000 yeasrs ago (8000 b.
 C.) we can say that the glacial era is over, and vegetation has colonized the lowlands, where forests grow of conifers, oaks, beeches, maples, while the grass is covering the slopes of mountains.
 The number of herbivorous animals incerases and now there are also wild donkeys, elks, bisons, chamoises, rock-goats.
 The huntable animals are increasing and then hunters are increasing, still nomads but now equipped with a new hunting tool : the bow, which makes the work easier.
 This after-glacial period is called "Mesolithic".
 The Piedmont's inhabitants (even if always nomad) prefer lands at feet of mountains, since the lowlands are still very marshy.